vahidinj/diabetes_prediction_app/README.md

 # Diabetes Prediction App

 This is a Streamlit-based web application designed to predict the likelihood of diabetes in individuals based on diagnostic measurements.
-The app also provides tools for data exploration and model evaluation.
+The app also provides tools for data exploration, model evaluation, and batch predictions.

 ## Dataset